List of Works T

 2022 Size 9Ocm x 60cm Acrylics on Canvas

 Te Kore the time of eternal nothing before matter separated in the universe.
-To the sacred eye the haven of creative wonder hidden inside violent streams of black storms raging darkness.
+To mum's sacred eye it was the haven of original creative wonder hidden in darkness long before water and humans were formed.
+I imagine the kaos of nature's beginnings around the motu before Rotorua became a lake when looking into the water and mud of our hot springs.

 1999 Size 50cm^ Acrylics on Canvas